 Jan Millsapps is a pioneering digital filmmaker, an early web innovator, and a versatile and accomplished writer.
 She has produced films, videos, digital and interactive cinema on subjects ranging from domestic violence to global terrorism, and has published in traditional print and online venues.
 As professor of cinema at San Francisco State University, she teaches courses in digital cinema, interactive cinema, web cinema and short format screenwriting.
 She earned her B.A. with honors in Creative Arts at the University of North Carolina at Charlotte; her M.A. in English at Winthrop University; and her Ph.D. in Rhetoric and Composition at the University of South Carolina.
 She also holds an academic certificate in cosmology.

-WHERE TO BUY the BOOK and MUSIC
+WHERE TO BUY the BOOK:

 Or shop at these online stores:

-and COMING SOON:
+ALSO COMING SOON:

 • Full color paperback

 • Multimedia interactive book for tablets, Mars: Your Guide to the Red Planet

 • Documentary film

 with music by Phill Sawyer